IntelPython/dpctl/CONTRIBUTING.md

 ## Error Reporting and Logging

-The SyclInterface library responds to the `DPCTL_VERBOSITY` environment variable that controls the severity level of errors printed to the console.
+The `libsyclinterface` library responds to the `DPCTL_VERBOSITY` environment variable that controls the severity level of errors printed to the console.
 Specify one of the following severity levels (in increasing order of severity): `warning` and `error` by running:

 ```bash